cfpb/design-system/docs/pages/setting-the-foundation.md

   <b>Use people-first language.</b><br>

   [People-first language](https://apastyle.apa.org/style-grammar-guidelines/bias-free-language/disability) is a way to respectfully acknowledge the humanity of an individual or group first, rather than the identity or condition they may experience.
-Examples of people-first language include “people with a mental disorder”, rather than calling someone “mentally ill”, or referring to someone as a “person without housing”, rather than as a “homeless person”.
+Examples of people-first language include “people with a mental disorder,” rather than calling someone “mentally ill,” or referring to someone as a “person without housing,” rather than as a “homeless person.”
 The specific terms preferred by an individual or group can vary, and do not always include people-first syntax; additionally, language is always changing.
 Refer to the resources in the “Further Reading” section below to better understand how to use people-first language, and always ask people directly how they wish to define themselves.

   <b>Consider avoiding the word “user” when referring to the people we serve.</b><br>

   In line with using people-first language, consider using the word “people” instead of “user” when referring to those we’re trying to help.
 “User” can depersonalize our intended audience, potentially reducing them to a one-dimensional data point.
-“People”, in contrast, acknowledges the many distinct individuals who are interacting with the services we create for them, and helps us think collectively about the multiplicity of their viewpoints and lived experiences.
+“People,” in contrast, acknowledges the many distinct individuals who are interacting with the services we create for them, and helps us think collectively about the multiplicity of their viewpoints and lived experiences.

   <p class="h5">{% include icons/book.svg %} FURTHER READING</p>